Symphyotrichum subspicatum / Aster subspicatum

 - Light requirements: full sun to partial shade

-- Moisture requirements: prefers moist soil, but will tolerate a wide range of soils.
+- Moisture requirements: prefers moist soil, but will tolerate a wide range of soils

-- Bloom time: June to October
+- Bloom time: June - October (August - September in the Portland Metro area)

 Gardening with Douglas Aster: Hardy, easy to grow - an excellent addition for open sunny wildflower meadows, and important late season blooms for providing plenty of nectar and pollen for pollinators late in the summer and into autumn.
 Form can be quite variable depending on soil quality and sunlight, from shorter and compact to very tall and leggy.
 Bloom color can also vary widely from pale violet in shady areas to dark purple in full sun.
 Plant in an area where it will have plenty of room to spread to create a dense swath of greenery and blooms.
 It spreads vigorously by rhizome and seed.
-Over time, you’ll have enough to share with friends.
-The spent flowers stay upright on a sturdy stalks and, if left, can provide winter interest and habitat resources for birds and overwintering beneficial insects.
+Over time, you’ll have a lot to share with friends.
+The spent flowers stay upright on sturdy stalks and, if left, can provide winter interest and habitat resources for birds and overwintering beneficial insects.

 Photo Credit 2 & 4: Tara Lemezis